-Mike Gutierrez, M.Ed, is the program coordinator for the Project MALES mentoring program.
+Mike Gutierrez, M.Ed, is the program coordinator for the Project MALES Student Mentoring Program.
 He served as a graduate assistant for Project MALES from 2013-2015 and has worked at UT Austin since 2009 as a student.
-He completed his Master’s in Education in the College & University Student Personnel Administration (CUSPA) program in Spring 2015 and a Bachelor’s in Psychology in 2013 from the University of Texas at Austin.
+He completed his Master’s in Education in the College & University Student Personnel Administration (CUSPA) program in Spring 2015 and a Bachelor’s in Psychology in Spring 2013 from the University of Texas at Austin.
 Mike’s research interests include Latinx first generation students, student success initiatives and the role of mentoring in the success of students of color.
-Contact Mike by email: firstname.lastname@example.org
+Contact Mike by email: email@example.com

 José Del Real Viramontes is the Communications Associate for Project MALES.
 He is a third year doctoral student in Cultural Studies in Education at UT Austin.
 He holds a M.A in Cultural Studies in Education from the University of Texas at Austin and a B.A in Chicana and Chicano Studies from the University of California Los Angeles.
 His research interests include evaluating the transfer receptive culture at public flagship universities for Chicana/o Latina/o community college students Contact José by email: email@example.com

 Pavitee Peumsang is a research associate for Project MALES.
 She is a first year doctoral student in the Program in Higher Education Leadership (PHEL) at the University of Texas at Austin.
 Pavitee earned her B.A. in Sociology with a minor in Labor and Workplace Studies and a M.A. in Education with a concentration in Race and Ethnic Studies from the University of California, Los Angeles.
 Her research interests examine postsecondary educational policies and practices that impact access, equity, and degree attainment for low-income, ethnic minority, and underrepresented students with a focus on community college students.
 Contact Pavitee by email: email@example.com